zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem.md

 ### kendo:chart-categoryAxisItem-line

-Configures the axis line.
-This will also effect major and minor ticks, but not gridlines.
+The configuration of the axis lines.
+Also affects the major and minor ticks, but not the grid lines.

 More documentation is available at [kendo:chart-categoryAxisItem-line](chart/categoryaxisitem-line).